 Now you want to separate the liquid from the pulp, skins, seeds, stems, etc. There are quite a variety of ways to filter the apples.

 Note: One of the easiest ways to extract juice is by using a steam juicer available at many hardware and variety stores.
 If you plan on making a lot of juice or doing this every year, it may be worth buying one.
 This unique piece of equipment allows you to conveniently extract juice by steaming the fruit which is held in a retaining basket.
 The juice drops into a reservoir which has a tube outlet for removal.
-Follow manufacturer’s instructions for using steam juicer.
+Follow manufacturer's instructions for using steam juicer.
 See the steam juicers at the right side of this page.
-All of them get very positive reviews (4 out of 5 stars) from owners on Amazon)
+All of them get very positive reviews from owners online)

 If your goal is to make apple juice, you will still have a lot of apple pulp left, so I'd recommend you make apple sauce from it (see this page)